Panda Kids

-Panda Kids is a Portuguese pay television channel launched in 2021 that mainly features cartoons and anime for children aged 6–12.
+Panda Kids is a Portuguese pay television channel that launched in 2021, and mainly features animated series and anime for children aged 6 to 12.
 It is operated by Dreamia, a joint venture between NOS and AMC Networks International Southern Europe.

 History

-Panda Kids was launched on 1 June 2021 in Portugal as a pop-up channel for children aged 6 to 9, taking over the kids animated programming from Biggs, which was refocused on live-action programming for teens and young adults.
-Panda Kids was also launched in Spain at the same time, as an evening block on Canal Panda, where it rather used Biggs on-air graphics of the time with live-action programming including TV series and reality shows for older children.
+Panda Kids was launched in Portugal on 1 June 2021, as a pop-up channel for children aged 6 to 9, and featured animated programming formerly aired on Biggs, which was refocused on live-action programming for teens and young adults.
+Panda Kids also launched in Spain at the same time, as an evening block on Canal Panda, but unlike the Portugal version, it featured live-action programming including television series and reality shows for older children as well as on-air graphics similar to Biggs.

-Panda Kids started as a pop-up channel planned until December 2021, then renewed until June 2022, and was finally established as a permanent channel, as it was successful and allowed the repositioning of Biggs as a teen channel and the next year as a young adult channel.
-Panda Kids was announced to run from 8am to midnight, but it initially started airing from 6am to 1am.
-It expanded from 6am to 2.30am in July, then to 4am in August, to 4.30am in October, and became 24h on 16 November 2021.
+Panda Kids was initially intended as a pop-up channel running until December 2021, but due to the channel's popularity, its license was renewed to June 2022, before eventually being established as a permanent channel, which allowed Biggs to be fully refocused as a teen and young adult channel until Biggs' closure and replacement to VinTV in May 2026.
+Panda Kids was initially scheduled to run from 8:00am to midnight, but at launch, it instead aired from 6:00am to 1:00am.
+Its timerange was expanded from 6:00am to 2:30am in July 2021, then to 4:00am in August, to 4:30am in October, and became a 24-hour channel on 16 November 2021.

-In 2024, the channel expanded its target to pre-teens, adding a few live-action shows and Dragon Ball Super in August (which is not recommended for children under 12).
+In 2024, the channel expanded its target audience to preteens, with some live-action shows targeting the demographic and Dragon Ball Super premiering on the channel in August.